A guide to everything about budgeting

 As you can see, having a solid budget in place isn’t just a nice-to-have financial tool, it’s virtually a necessity.
 A necessity that works even more effectively when paired with your financial plan.

 While a lot of people confuse the two and think they need one or the other, that’s certainly not the case.
-Your budget can be considered a snapshot of your spending habits and is a tool to help you manage your cash flow.
+Your budget is a snapshot of your spending habits and is a tool to help you manage your cash flow.

 Your financial plan, on the other hand, is the complete financial picture of everything.
 It looks at your savings, risk management and insurance, your current debts and liabilities, your housing needs, and your retirement calculations.